Aranza-Ricalde/Aranza-Ricalde/README.md

 ### Hi there I´m Aranza 👋

-Hello and welcome to my GitHub profile!
-I'm a 20-year-old software engineering student with a passion for coding and creating innovative solutions.
-As a self-motivated and driven individual, I'm constantly learning and expanding my skill set to become a better developer 🔭.
+Hello and welcome to my GitHub profile 🦎!
+I'm a 20-year-old software engineering student with a passion for coding and creating innovative solutions 🐙.
+As a self-motivated and driven individual, I'm constantly learning and expanding my skill set to become a better developer 🤖 🚀 ✨.

 ## Get to know me 🐔